cap-js-community/mtx-tool/docs/tenant-registry/index.md

           ...    --time                                 list includes timestamps
-          ...    --skip-unchanged                       skip update for unchanged dependencies ...    --only-stale                           only update subscriptions that have not changed today ...    --only-failed                          only update subscriptions with FAILED state
+          ...    --skip-unchanged                       skip update for unchanged dependencies ...    --only-stale                           only update subscriptions that have not changed today ...    --only-failed                          only update subscriptions with UPDATE_FAILED state

 ~  are read-only commands
 *  are potentially _dangerous_ commands